giellalt/lang-smn/src-fst-morphology-affixes-nouns.lexc.md

 {SV,ÁE,ÁI}  {EA,EX,SC}  {FCD,FVD} {WG,CSH} CLEN  {VHIGH,VBACK}  {RVSH,RLEN} {SLEN,SVSH}  SVLOW

 ## Table of content for this file
+Inflection lexica
 1. Unclassified lexica
-1. Even-syllable stems
+2. Even-syllable stems
-1. Two-syllabic
+2.1.
+Two-syllabic
-1. Four-syllabic even stems
+2.2.
+Four-syllabic even stems
-1. Odd-syllabic stems
+3. Odd-syllabic stems
-1. Contract stems
+4. Contract stems
+Derivation lexica

-# The continuation lexica
+# Inflection lexica

 Lexicons starting with 2 are bisyllabic words, with 3 are trisyllabic, with 4 are quadrosyllabic.
 The contract ones start with **C** or **S**.
-Lexicons starting with **X** are pointed to from stem files *nouns.lexc, adjective.lexc, propernouns.lexc*.
-The lexica referred to as *basic lexica* are the ones found in the stems/nouns.lexc file.
+Lexicons starting with **X** are pointed to from stem files *nouns.lexc, adjective.lexc, propernouns.lexc*, hence the **X_** (all parts of speech) The lexica referred to as *basic lexica* are the ones found in the stems/nouns.lexc file.